ewjay/fapiwiki/FAPI_Meeting_Notes_2017-06-27.rst

 PSD2 Trust Framework
 -----------------------
 Question of the client on-boarding was discussed.
 PSD2 requires the clients to be registered.
-In case of the OB, it will be registered to the OB CA.
+In the case of the OB, it will be registered to the OB CA.
 Client registration would happen through Software statement.
 See http://openid.net/wordpress-content/uploads/2014/04/draft-mobile-registration-01.html for more details.

 There's a little bit of info on the open banking uk directory here: http://oixuk.org/wp-content/uploads/2016/10/OpenBanking-Update-22-May-2017-v1.0.pdf - page 46